 So, what do we do now?
 We don’t sit back and just wait.
 We give our lives to advance this kingdom on this earth.
 We don’t sit back and expect nations to come to us, nations to come to the temple.
 No, we are the temple, and now the temple goes to the nations to declare God’s greatness.

-This is what we do: we spend our lives going to the ends of the earth...every nation, tribe, people, and language...telling them the Messiah has come and can save them from, will save them from their sins.
-This has everything to do with Mother’s Day.
+This is what we do: we spend our lives going to the ends of the earth to every nation, tribe, people, and language telling them the Messiah has come and can save them from their sins.
 I got a letter from a mom in our faith family who had been to Guatemala, and she had come back, and another church had asked her to share, and this is what she shared: